Drive webinar registrations with this webinar promotion Ebook.

 Microsoft Teams offers in-app testing for your microphone and webcam.
 Simply navigate to the Settings and more option next to your profile picture and follow these steps:

-Chrome requires permission to access your microphone and camera which can be found in the Settings menu after you click on the More Options icon (the three dots in the upper right-hand corner).
+Chrome requires access to your webcam and microphone.
+You can find this permission option in the Settings menu after you click on the More Options icon (the three dots in the upper right-hand corner).
 Click on Privacy and Security and choose Site Settings.

 Everything you need to promote your webinars and increase attendance.